 The Flinders Ranges are one of the top South Australia attractions.
 They are renowned for their ancient landscape and spectacular scenery.
-They are a good weekend getaway from Adelaide, or even better if you can spend a week thoroughly enjoying the area.
+They are a good weekend getaway from Adelaide, a stop on the way to Eyre Peninsula, or even better if you can spend a week thoroughly enjoying the area.
 While it’s great to get away from it all for a while, you will likely want something to do while you are visiting the Flinders Ranges.
 Here are the best things to do in Flinders Ranges to really enjoy your stay.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.